Slavery in the Ottoman Empire: Decline and reforms

 Later, slave trafficking was prohibited in practice by enforcing specific conditions of slavery in sharia, Islamic law, even though sharia permitted slavery in principle.
 For example, under one provision, a person who was captured could not be kept a slave if they had already been Muslim prior to their capture.
 Moreover, they could not be captured legitimately without a formal declaration of war, and only the Sultan could make such a declaration.
 As late Ottoman Sultans wished to halt slavery, they did not authorize raids for the purpose of capturing slaves, and thereby made it effectively illegal to procure new slaves, although those already in slavery remained slaves.
+In November 1874, the British Embassy discussed the increase of slave trafficking in northern Africa with the Ottoman government, with the aims of implementing measures to limit the trade of slaves.
+Even then, however, the British failed to secure the right to prevent the transportation of enslaved people across the Mediterranean (for example, from North Africa to İstanbul.)